 Prom is a formal dinner and dance hosted by the junior class.
 It is held in the spring and juniors and seniors are encouraged to attend.
 Sophomores are allowed to attend if they are invited as the guest of a junior or senior.
 Freshmen are not included in this event.
 The Prom Committee is open to all juniors who are interested in planning Prom.
 The committee typically meets as needed from January until the date of the Prom.
 At meetings, selections for the theme of the dance such as the theme song, colors, and decorations are made.
 In addition, committee members help choose invitations and the menu for the Prom dinner.
 Typically, the night before Prom or the morning of Prom, the committee meets at the hall to decorate.
 On the night of the event, one committee member will begin the evening with a prayer and toast.
 The committee also assists the court members during coronation at the dance.
 Boys and girls are encouraged to get involved in making their Prom memorable by becoming involved in the Prom committee.

-The Rock for Life Club is dedicated to defending the sacredness of all human life.
-Its purpose is to promote and help build a society that respects and protects individual innocent human beings from conception to natural death.
-Members do this through education, prayer, outreach and service.
+Xavier for Life is a club dedicated to defending the sacredness of human life.
+Its purpose is to promote respect for innocent human life from conception to natural death.
+Club members do this through education, prayer, outreach, and service.
 There are many opportunities for involvement throughout the year.
-Additionally, students are annually given the opportunity to attend the Pro-Life March in Washington, D.C., in January.
-Meeting days and times are determined by the group at the beginning of the school.
+Students also have the opportunity to attend the March for Life in Washington DC in January.
+Meeting days and times are set by club leaders at the beginning of the school year.